trifacho/trifacho.github.io/README.md

 - https://spanishmanada.github.io

 Features of the ajax search engine:
-- Allow to do searchs of the follow sites:
+- Allows to do searches of the follow sites:
   - https://spanishpolice.github.io
   - https://spanishradicals.github.io
   - https://catalanpolice.github.io